Costa Rica Just Ran 300 Days On 100 Percent Renewable Electricity

 The study by Baylor University sociology professors Carson Mencken and Paul Froese found white men who own firearms and have lost financial stability, or think they soon will, find moral and emotional solace in their guns. (emphasis added)

 Other demographic groups, such as women and nonwhite males, don’t place as much importance on guns, the study shows.
-The professors also found […]
+The professors also found that […]

 Read the Full Article